FAQS

 Are there any safety measures in place for the event?

 Yes, the event has been thoroughly planned in consultation with Maritime Safety Queensland to ensure the safety of participants and spectators.
-Additionally, the event is supported by Brisbane City Council and the Queensland Government’s Department for Transport and Main Roads.
+Additionally, the event is supported by Brisbane City Council and the River City Ferries.
 Measures are in place for crowd control, and all boats participating in the parade have been vetted and will be closely monitored for safety.

 How can I get to the event?